tom-mi/iBrew/README.md

  * Smarter protocol description (start web interface for a clickable web version :-)

 Tested on iKettle 2.0 v19 and SmarterCoffee v20 & v22.

-__Donations welcome!
-Tea, jokes, smarthome stuff, apple cakes, indian food, hugs... or new stuff to play with! __

 <tristan@monkeycat.nl>